teamplify/teamplify-runner/README.md

 The latter command will automatically detect if a new version has been downloaded and will restart the service if necessary.
-A service restart causes a short downtime, so ideally updates should be done in periods of low user activity.
+A service restart causes a short downtime, so ideally updates should be made in periods of low user activity.
 The `update` command restarts the service only when necessary.
 If no update has been downloaded, there will be no restart and therefore no service interruption.